-In May 2010, he was elected as the Member of Parliament for Pudsey, Horsforth and Aireborough.
+In May 2010, he was honoured to be elected as the Member of Parliament for Pudsey, Horsforth and Aireborough.

 In September 2016, Stuart was announced as the Parliamentary Private Secretary to Patrick McLoughlin in his capacity as Party Chairman and the Chancellor of the Duchy of Lancaster.
 Stuart was also appointed the Vice Chairman of the Conservative Party with specific responsibility for Cities.

 In July 2018, Stuart was appointed Parliamentary Under-Secretary of State and Minister for Defence Procurement at the Ministry of Defence.
-Stuart enjoyed this role for a year before returning to the Government Whips Office in July 2019 as Vice Chamberlain of Her Majesty's Household and Government Whip.
+Stuart enjoyed this role for a year before returning to the Government Whips Office in July 2019 as Vice Chamberlain of Her Majesty's Household.

-In December 2019, Stuart was re-elected for the fourth consecutive time with an increased majority of 3,517 and returned to his role within the Government Whip's Office.
+In December 2019, Stuart was re-elected for the fourth consecutive time with a majority of 3,517.

-In February 2021, Stuart was appointed to the Privy Council by Her Majesty the Queen, receiving the title of The Right Honourable Stuart Andrew MP.
+In February 2021, Stuart was appointed to the Privy Council by the late Her Majesty the Queen, receiving the title of The Right Honourable Stuart Andrew MP.

-Stuart lives in Guiseley and, when time permits, enjoys walking his dog, baking, socialising with friends and going to the gym.
+Stuart lives in Guiseley and, when time permits, enjoys walking his dog, his Sunday baking, socialising with his friends and going to the gym.